-During the 15th century, Native Americans traded maple syrup with Europeans, considering it a valuable commodity.
+During the 15th century, Native Americans traded maple syrup with Europeans, recognizing its value as a commodity for trade.

 However, maple trees come in a wide variety of species, and not all of them produce the liquid gold we like to add to our waffles and pancakes.